elkayvee/dataflow/README.md

 ## Dataflow job

-This can best be represented by the following schematic workflow diagram:
+The workflow in [airbnb.py]() can best be represented by the following schematic workflow diagram:
 ![Dataflow Pipeline Workflow](https://github.com/elkayvee/dataflow/blob/master/images/csv_file_to_bigquery.png)

 The workflow involves three main steps: